-“Victoria, I’m so sorry.
+"Victoria, I'm so sorry.
 Your Tachycardia.
-It’s come back.”
-I can still picture that day as an 8th grader, sitting in the teacher’s lounge of the private school I attended growing up as my mom met with me after school to let me know about my test results before I headed off to basketball practice later that day.
+It's come back."
+I can still picture that day as an 8th grader, sitting in the teacher's lounge of the private school I attended growing up as my mom met with me after school to let me know about my test results before I headed off to basketball practice later that day.
 I remember seeing the tears in her eyes as she gave me that news.
-Months earlier I had had my first surgery to fix my heart’s rhythm issues, and the doctors were confident that they had solved the issue.
-The week prior I had just gone in for an Echocardiogram to make sure my rhythm was still strong as I had experienced some irregular beats that week, and it was a regular procedure to get those beats tested.
-Up and to that point, I was a pretty happy-go-lucky kind of girl, but this news shook me.
+Months earlier I had had my first surgery to fix my heart's rhythm issues, and the doctor's were confident that they had solved the issue.
+The week prior I had just gone in for an Echocardiogram to make sure my rhythm was still strong as I had experienced some irregular beats that week, and it was regular procedure to get those beats tested.
+Up and to that point, I was a pretty happy go-lucky kind of girl, but this news shook me.
 All smiles were gone.
 My happiness about the day was annihilated.
 I was devastated.
 I was angry.
 This prognosis meant more surgeries, more medications, and more risks.
 Another wall in my way.
-And the only way around this prognosis this time was overcoming it and overcoming this new adversity with Joy.

-Over the years, I have learned that unlike happiness, joy is not a state of mind, it’s a state of being that comes from being in a relationship with other people and the world around us.
-I am excited to share what I’ve learned about joy in my heart journey and my 3 Tips to Help You Stay Joyful and Overcome Adversity.
+Over the years, I have learned that unlike happiness, joy is not a state of mind, it's a state of being that comes from being in relationship with other people and the world around us.
+I am excited to share what I've learned about joy in my heart journey and my three tips on staying joyful in the midst of adversity.

 Now we all face adversities of varying kinds each and every day, but maintaining joy helps us overcome those hurdles when they come our way.
 Having true joy in life allows you to bounce back in circumstances like receiving news that wasn't what you wanted to hear at your job or a doctor appointment or when you have a less than pleasant interaction as you are going about your day.
 We all have those days.